 - 1. Students will pursue a deeper personal relationship with Jesus Christ and will commit to reflect this relationship through their character.
 (2Timothy 2:15; 1 Timothy 4:12-16) - 2.
-Students will apply themselves wholeheartedly to their academic studies and will do their very best work on all classroom assignments, projects, homework, quizzes and tests, and any other scholarly applications (Colossians 3:23). - 3.
-Students will conduct their school work with integrity and honor and will not copy, cheat, or plagiarize the work of others.
-(Exodus 20:15-16) - Students will respectfully submit themselves to the authority, counsel, and discipline of the staff, teachers, and administrators at River City Believers Academy (Ephesians 4:22-24).
+Students will apply themselves wholeheartedly to their academic studies and will do their very best work on all classroom assignments, projects, homework, quizzes and tests, and any other scholarly applications (Colossians 3:23).

-- 5. Students will apply God's principles of love, care, and concern for fellow students and teachers.
+- 3. Students will conduct their school work with integrity and honor and will not copy, cheat, or plagiarize the work of others.
+(Exodus 20:15-16) - 4.
+Students will respectfully submit themselves to the authority, counsel, and discipline of the staff, teachers, and administrators at River City Believers Academy (Ephesians 4:22-24). - 5.
+Students will apply God's principles of love, care, and concern for fellow students and teachers.
 Students will not intentionally harass, bully, intimidate, or harm (physically or emotionally) fellow students (1 Corinthians 13:4-8). - 6.
 Students will care for their bodies as temples of the Holy Spirit.
 Students will refrain from the use of any type of tobacco, alcohol, or illegal drugs and other habits that may cause harm to their bodies or their minds (1 Corinthians 6:19-20). - 7.
 Students will honor God with their bodies by pursuing sexual purity and will uphold biblical standards that protect spirit, soul, and body by abstaining from immoral sexual activity and inappropriate relationships (1 Corinthians 6:12-18). - 8.
-Students will refrain from involvement in any type of illegal activity or behavior at school or away from school (2 Corinthians 6:16). - 9.
+Students will refrain from involvement in any type of illegal activity or behavior at or away from school (2 Corinthians 6:16). - 9.
+Students will seek to accomplish the two great commands in their private and public lives loving God with all their heart, soul, mind, and strength, and loving others as themselves (Matthew 22:37-39; Mark 12:28-31). - 10.
 Students agree to support all RCBA policy and procedures as set forth in the Parent-Student Handbook including the Student Honor Code and dress code (Titus 3:1-2).